thorbenegberts/thorbenegberts.github.com/_posts/2017-08-04-no-product-owner-no-review.md

 categories: agile
 ---

-# No Product Owner, No Sprint Review? – What to do, if there is no Product Owner for the Sprint Review

 Sooner or later a Scrum Team finds itself in the situation that the Product Owner is not available for the Sprint Review.
 They ask themselves what to do: Reschedule the Sprint Review?
 Or just skip it?

 # Rescheduling the Sprint Review